osmcode/osmcode.github.io/_osmium_tool_manual/12_change_files.md

 ---
-chapter: 11
+chapter: 12
-title: Working with Change files
+title: Working with change files
 ---

 While OSM data files contain the OSM data of a specific point in time and